ProfPollati/ProfPollatiUnityUtilities/README.md

 # Professor Pollati's Unity Utilities

-This repo contains the Unity Editor scripts that can be used in my classes to help make some task as simple as a menu choice.
-These editor scripts work on both Mac and Windows.
+This repo contains the Unity Editor scripts that used to be used in my classes to help make some task as simple as a menu choice.
+These editor scripts should work on both Mac and Windows.

 Feel free to use these in your own projects.